zombifier/My_Stardew_Mods/CustomTapperFramework/README.md

 * The Tapper API using a custom asset to define automatic produce overtime.
 This API doesn't support water-placeable buildings.

-Both APIs will continue to work into the future, but for now use only one for your machine, not both.
-It's recommended to use the Machine API in most cases, and use only the Tapper API if:
+The Tapper API is deprecated (the Machine API should support everything it does), but it will continue to work into the future.
+For now use only one for your machine, not both.

-* You are modifying the output of the base game's tappers and heavy tappers.
-* You want the "terrain feature produce as the input item" feature (e.g. output based on what crop a giant crop will produce when chopped down).

 ---